The Four Noble Truths

 The Seven Points of Posture

-(Note: Primarily from Tibetan traditions, not a specific Theravada Sutta list)
+(Primarily Tibetan, not specific Theravada Sutta list)

 • Legs (Crossed)